turris-cz/sentinel-turris-survey/README.md

 # Turris survey

-This is collector of Turris routers (Turris OS) usage.
-We want to collect information that helps developers to do informative decisions.
-That is at minimum list of installed software and also some other network information.

-This is using Turris Sentinel infrastructure to send/collect information from routers.
+It collects Turris OS usage information - OS version, list of installed packages and package lists with their enabled options and sends it through Sentinel infrastructure to Turris servers.

 ## Usage